spinnaker/spinnaker/docs/commands.md

 ```
 #### Parameters
  * `--no-validate`: (*Default*: `false`) Skip validation.
- * `--version`: (*Required*) Must be either a version number "X.Y.Z" for a specific release of Spinnaker, "latest" for the most recently validated Spinnaker, or "nightly" for the most recently built (unvalidated) Spinnaker.
+ * `--version`: (*Required*) Must be either a version number "X.Y.Z" for a specific release of Spinnaker, or "$BRANCH-latest-unvalidated" for the most recently built (unvalidated) Spinnaker on $BRANCH.

 ---
 ## hal deploy